brandur/sorg/content/nanoglyphs/049-paradise.md

 The good news is that LLMs have made all of this much easier.
 A colleague had a deployment suite generated within a few hours, and unlike humans, LLMs tend to get CloudFormation files and shell scripts right, so they worked without having to iterate on them 50 times fixing dumb mistakes.

-Still, we now have a bread basket of shell scripts and YAML files that no human knows that well, and yet are now ours to maintain.
+Still, we now have a bread basket of shell scripts and YAML files that no human knows that well, and yet are ours to maintain.
 The bill for a couple non-production prototypes is climbing towards $100/month.
 One time I tried to get the public URL for the service I'd just deployed, eventually finding it 5 minutes later after following about 18 AWS Console links.
 Maybe I have unrealistic expectations, but I found myself thinking: so we pay Amazon to host our software.
 It's a plug-and-play product that's not plug-and-play, nothing is integrated well, the console is confusing and not full-featured, the docs are awful, and it's pretty expensive.
 It's 2026.
 This is the best we can do?

 <img src="/photographs/nanoglyphs/049-paradise/marker-dark@2x.jpg" alt="Marker just off the beach in Raja Ampat (in the evening)" class="wide_portrait" loading="lazy">